Pollution Control Unit (PCU) is responsible for provision of marine refuse cleansing services and preventing and cleaning up oil discharges into sea.

-- PCU operates a fleet of specialised refuse collection vessels, including three Sea Cleaners, and about 80 contractor vessels to provide a floating refuse scavenging and collection service.
+- PCU manages a fleet of specialised refuse collection vessels, including three Sea Cleaners, and contracted vessels to provide a floating refuse scavenging and collection service.

-- A total of about 12,000 tonnes of floating refuse and about 4,000 tonnes of domestic refuse from vessels are collected annually.
+- A total of about 2,400 tonnes of floating refuse and domestic refuse from vessels are collected annually.
 Littering the waters of Hong Kong is an offence and liable to a fine of HK$10,000 and 6 months imprisonment.

 - We are one in keeping our harbour clean (Leaflet)

 - PCU regularly inspects vessels bunkering/transferring oil in Hong Kong waters and advises the masters on the precautions to be taken.

 - It also checks oil terminals to ensure that their anti-oil pollution equipment is in good order.

 - It is on call 24 hours a day.
 Reports of oil discharges can be made to the Police or to the Vessel Traffic Centre (Tel (852)2233-7801) or to the Harbour Patrol Section (Tel (852)2385-2791).

 A dynamic petroleum oil spill response team equipped with both surface spill recovery and chemical dispersing systems

 - Prevent Oil Spill into the Sea, Reduce Harbour Pollution (Leaflet)

 Use of the Chemical Waste Treatment Centre at Tsing Yi for disposal of oily and chemical wastes (MARPOL waste)